I came into this weekend not knowing how to ride a bike.

 Even back then I was a stubborn fighter, demanding an example of a time when riding a bike would be a skill applicable to anything I wanted to do in life.
-And how can you argue with a five-year-old’s logic when it’s rock solid like that?
+How can you argue with a five-year-old’s logic when it’s rock solid like that?

-Then, I get to the rental booth, and they rent me a bike!
-I’m looking at this huge thing (vehicle, machine, mechanism?) and just thinking “uh… oh yeah, bikes are bigger than people… Sheesh.”
+Then, once I get to the bike rental booth, I’m looking at this huge thing (vehicle, machine, mechanism?) and just thinking, “uh… oh yeah, bikes are bigger than people… Sheesh.”

-At this point, I had already come out to Palm Springs, gotten to the starting line, registered for the bike ride, and paid to rent this bike.
+At this point, I’d already come out to Palm Springs, gotten to the starting line, registered for the bike ride, and paid to rent this bike.
 This ride was on like Donkey Kong (even if I did have to get on a big contraption (which yes, I know is the point of a bike ride)).

 I wheeled the bike toward the starting corral area and sat on it, trying to figure out how this whole balancing thing works.
 It was kind of a mess.
-I ran into this mom and her young daughter, Jeanette and Johannah, also doing the ride, and I asked them what the little numbers on the things on my handlebars mean.
-They said something about those things making it harder/easier to pedal.
-(I’m pretty sure that’s what they said, at least.
-I never adjusted those things…)

-We talked about why I was doing the ride (more bling after my half), and Johannah said she was signed up for the 5k, but was thinking about doing the half marathon.
+We talked about the extra brick bling for the weekend.
+Johannah said she was signed up for the 5k, but was thinking about doing the half marathon.
 Of course I was all, “well, if you’re gonna do 3 miles, I guess you might as well do 13, right?”

 I was shouting “I’m doing it!
-I’m doing it!” to strangers who all probably thought “why is this grown up lady shouting about how she can ride a bike?
+I’m doing it!” to strangers who all probably thought, “Why is this grown up lady shouting about how she can ride a bike?
 We can all ride a bike.
 Duh.”